-In the far reaches of Southwestern Alaska is Graveyard Point, named after the small cemetery at the point’s edge that is gradually eroding into Bristol Bay.
-From time to time, old coffins loosen and wash out with the soil, scattering the bones of dead fishermen across the Alaskan coastline.
+In the far reaches of Southwestern Alaska is Graveyard Point, named after the small cemetery gradually eroding away at the points edges, into Bristol Bay.
+Sometimes, old coffins wash out with the soil, scattering bones of dead fishermen across the Alaskan coastline.

 This haunting backdrop is the epicenter of an epic salmon run that occurs here annually, as five intersecting rivers create bottlenecks for thousands of salmon swimming upstream.
 This is the real draw of Graveyard Point, attracting swaths of grizzlies and fisherman who come each year for the glorious freeforall.
 Among them is Corey Arnold.

 Corey fishes here with about one hundred and thirty others, working 20-hour shifts and shacking up in the derelict dormitories of an abandoned salmon cannery.
 Since he started fishing at the age of two, Corey always knew exactly what he wanted to be.
 He dressed as a fisherman for Halloween as a kid before suiting up for the real thing as an adult.
 Somewhere along the way, his dad put a camera in his hands and Corey reeled in a Bachelor’s degree in photography.

 These twin passions have produced stunning portraits of Corey’s lifestyle, but his photos at Graveyard Point may be his best work.
 He lives and breathes this annual pilgrimage, and his photos take us through it all, from dragging nets through the muck, to bonding with foxes during downtime.
 You can understand the addiction of this natural eden, with its cycle of backbreaking work and hard-earned reward.
 You can feel the mud and smell the saltwater.